nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

 1. _Permissions_: To make declarative changes to a Gateway, the Gateway owner (who has RBAC permissions to a specific Gateway) must have access to GatewayClass, a cluster-scoped resource.
 2. _Scope_: If a change is made on a GatewayClass, _all_ Gateways are affected by that change.
 This will become an issue once we [support multiple Gateways](https://github.com/nginxinc/nginx-gateway-fabric/issues/1443).
 3. _Dynamic Changes_: GatewayClasses are meant to be templates, so changes made to the GatewayClass are not expected to change deployed Gateways.
 This means the configuration is not dynamic.
+However, this is just a recommendation by the spec and is not required.
+If we propagate the changes from a GatewayClass to existing Gateways, we must clearly document this behavior.

 ### Infrastructure API